 Now it’s the mushrooms’ turn.
 Over medium heat, melt 1 T. each of butter and olive oil until the butter stops foaming/bubbling.
 Add the quartered mushrooms and stir to coat.
 Cook for 5-10 minutes until dark, golden brown, tossing occasionally.
 These, too, may be refrigerated or used immediately.

 Once all of the components are cooked, it’s time to get ready to finalize the dish and thicken up the sauce a bit.
 Remove the roast from the oven and strain the meat from the pot.
 Julia suggests pouring the whole pot into a colander over a saucepan (I used the onion pan, sans onions), returning the meat to the now-empty casserole/Dutch oven and I concur.
 Add the mushrooms and onions in with the roast.

 Place the pan of yummy wine and beef sauce on a medium-high burner and make a paste from the remaining 2 T. of butter and the flour.
 Stir the paste into the sauce making sure there aren’t any lumps and bring to a boil.
 Once the sauce boils, it’s ready to return to the pot with the beef, onions, and mushrooms.

-Finally, if you’ve never watched Julia Child, I highly suggest searching YouTube for some of her shows.
+Finally, if you’ve never watched Julia Child, I highly suggest checking out YouTube for some of her shows.
 She is a wonderful teacher, and quite a funny lady.
-While I’ve not followed her recipe exactly, here’s a link to her Boeuf Bourguignon show for some extra insight into this delicious dish.
+While I’ve not followed her recipe exactly, here’s a link to Julia Child’s Boeuf Bourguignon show for some extra insight into this delicious dish.